-Horizons Regional Council will control discharges to air, land and water under the provisions of its Proposed One Plan.
+• Horizons Regional Council will control discharges to air, land and water under the provisions of the One Plan.

-Issue 2.2 Fragmentation and Soil Resource
+Issue 2.2 FRAGMENTATION AND SOIL RESOURCE

 The effects that fragmentation through subdivision has on the ability to use land for rural production activities including safeguarding the life-supporting capacity of Horowhenua's finite soil resource within the rural environment, so that both current and future generations are able to sustainably use versatile land, for a wide range of productive purposes, including those uses that may not currently be present in the Horowhenua.